libbyshoop/database-book/_sources/04ThreeEntityShapes/IntersectionArbitraryId.rst

 |

 What is being depicted here once again is that each creature can achieve many skills and each skill can be achieved by many creatures, so this many-many relationship was automatically changed in the conceptual model to contain an intermediate intersection entity called Achievement.
-Here an Achievement is still a pairing of a Creature and a Skill, but we can remember more than one occurrence of a creature achieving a particular skill, so a date attribute was added.
-Because some achievements may not have a date associated with them, this cannot be used as a tiebreaker and is not part of the identifier.
+Here an Achievement is still a pairing of a Creature and a Skill, but we can remember more than one occurrence of a creature achieving a particular skill, so a date attribute was added, called achDate.
+Because some achievements may not have a date associated with them or a creature can achieve a skill more than once on the same date, the achDate attribute cannot be used as a tiebreaker and is not part of the identifier.
 Instead, we need to introduce an arbitrary value to identify one achievement from another.

 .. activecode:: cr_ach_arbid_skill_create
    :language: sql